harvzheng/15112_term_project/readme.md

 # WebSketch

 Created as a CMU 15-112 term project.
-WebSketch allows a user to lay out a website via a Photoshop-like software, including rectangles, text, and images, and export that to HTML and CSS.
+WebSketch allows a user to lay out a website via a Photoshop-like software, including rectangles, text, and images, and export it to HTML and CSS.
+Features include moving up and down layers, resizing, and basic relative positioning of objects.
+You can also save your canvas and import it at any time.

 ## Getting Started
 This project utilizes Python 3.
 In addition to Python 3, you will need the following modules installed: